Introduction

 Pathology

-Pathology in modern societies can largely be traced to dietary and environmental deviations from this natural model.
-Cooking degrades heat-sensitive nutrients, denatures proteins, oxidizes fats, and eliminates enzymes, while the consumption of cooked starches induces abnormal glycemic responses, promoting insulin resistance and metabolic disorders.
-Refined sugars, white flour, industrial seed oils, alcohol, pharmaceuticals, and exposure to environmental toxins further compromise physiological integrity, leading to systemic inflammation and degeneration.
+Most modern degenerative diseases can be traced to dietary and environmental deviations from this natural model.
+Cooking degrades heat-sensitive nutrients, denatures proteins, oxidizes fats, and eliminates enzymes essential for digestion and metabolic function.
+The frequent consumption of cooked starches causes abnormal glycemic responses, promoting insulin resistance, systemic inflammation, and metabolic dysfunction.

 Cholesterol

-Humans lack the enzymes and gut adaptations to digest fiber, unlike herbivores with specialized fermentation systems.
-Indigestible fiber ferments in the colon, promoting bacterial overgrowth and gas.
-Its abrasive nature can chronically irritate and scar the intestinal mucosa, impairing absorption.
-This mucosal damage contributes to reduced nutrient uptake observed with aging.
+Humans lack the enzymes and specialized gut structures necessary to break down fiber effectively, unlike herbivores with fermentation chambers and microbial symbiosis.
+Instead, indigestible fiber ferments in the colon, often causing gas, bloating, and bacterial overgrowth.
+Its abrasive nature can chronically irritate the intestinal mucosa, leading to scarring and impaired nutrient absorption.
+This damage accumulates over time and may contribute to the age-related decline in digestive efficiency and nutrient uptake.

 Hydration